What Are the Divorce Rate Statistics in the U.S.?

 It’s well documented that the average age of married couples has been rising steadily for many years as well.
 While it was fairly common for teenagers to get married 50 years ago, these days the practice is relatively rare, despite it still being completely legal.

-Many people looking up divorce rates also want to know how to find divorce records online for free, or how to find my divorce date online for free, or are divorce records public?
-The answer to these questions largely depends on the state where the divorce occured.
+Many people looking up divorce rates also want to know how to find divorce records for free, search for free divorce dates online, or are divorce records public?
+The answer to these questions largely depends on the state where the divorce occurred.

 But, when considering this data, it becomes clear that the age of the married couple at the time of the marriage is one of the biggest factors when it comes to the odds of a divorce occurring.